-Particular times to be aware of, are in periods of severe weather, any material changes to your premises, or through cleaning schedules.
+Times to be aware of are in periods of severe weather, any material changes to your premises, or through cleaning schedules.

 If you need support or advice through this process, we have a specialist risk management team on hand to walk you through the minefield of regulation around this topic.
 And we can provide the peace of mind you need to stay safe.